RantAI-dev/Book3-DSAR/content/docs/Part-III/Chapter-13.md

 </p>

 <p style="text-align: justify;">
 The array representation of a binary heap is quite elegant.
 Each node in the heap corresponds to an index in the array.
-For a node at index <code>i</code>, its left child is located at index <code>2i + 1</code>, and its right child is at index <code>2i + 2</code>.
-Conversely, the parent of a node at index <code>i</code> can be found at <code>(i - 1) / 2</code>.
+For a node at index $i$, its left child is located at index $2i + 1$, and its right child is at index $2i + 2$.
+Conversely, the parent of a node at index $i$ can be found at $(i - 1) / 2$.
 This indexing scheme allows for efficient traversal and manipulation of the heap using simple arithmetic operations.
 </p>

 <p style="text-align: justify;">